assaabriiii/Web-app-for-developers/README.md

-You can add, view, delete and add photo to your project right now 😑
+You can add, view, delete and add photo to your project right now "Yeyyy"

-but there is a bug, if you choose a profile and then return to your project you will face an error and that's because of some deleting stuffs on static/images file
+but there is a bug, if you choose a profile and then return to your project you will face an error and that's because of some deleting stuffs on static/images file 🫠